C The Contra Adventure: Gameplay

 There are a total of ten levels in the game, which are shown through multiple perspectives, depending on the level: 2-D side-scrolling (referred to as "Classic Contra" in the game manual), third-person (free-roaming and linear), overhead (360 degree movement), and a special "Weightless Elevator" view, which alternates between multi-directional and 3D shooting on a single screen.
 One of the third-person sequences, the "Hunting" level, plays almost exactly the same as the interior missions in the original Contra.
 All the innovations that were introduced in Contra: Legacy of War (memory card saving, hitpoints and three-dimensional fire fights) are maintained in this game.
 However, the gameplay varies depending on the level and perspective used.
 Three difficulty levels (Easy, Normal and Hard) are available at the outset of the game, though the game ends after the Pyramid 1 stage if playing on Easy.

 Reception

 C: The Contra Adventure received several negative reviews during its release.
 Jeff Gerstmann of GameSpot gave the game an overall score of 3.6/10.0, stating that "It's hard to believe that Konami would release yet another sorry game with the Contra name on it".
 Randy Nelson of IGN gave it a 1.0, saying "Definitely not the game Contra fans have been clamoring for".
-Jeremy Parish and Sam Kennedy, in their Contra retrospective for 1up.com, wrote "[C: The Contra Adventure] managed to be even worse than Legacy of War, giving [it] the distinction of being the worst game in the series".
+Jeremy Parish and Sam Kennedy, in their Contra retrospective for 1Up.com, wrote "[C: The Contra Adventure] managed to be even worse than Legacy of War, giving [it] the distinction of being the worst game in the series".

-GamePro's review of the game was more positive, stating "although flawed, C: The Contra Adventure carries on the franchise with style, picking up bonus points for the variety of its gameplay modes".
+GamePros review of the game was more positive, stating "although flawed, C: The Contra Adventure carries on the franchise with style, picking up bonus points for the variety of its gameplay modes".